pveyes/vite-plugin-sloth/README.md

 </html>
 ```

-You can also includes external templates inside another external template.
-Here you can use relative path, but you still need to put them inside `public` directory.
+You can also reference other templates in an external template.
+Here you can use relative path, but you still need to put them inside public directory.

 ```html
 <!-- file: public/templates/hello-world.html -->